-Figure 3 identifies the extent to which different sources of information for site selection were employed.
-Professionals were often used (61%), with much less emphasis placed on preliminary discussions with local authorities, With only 8% of respondents suggesting extensive discussions were held.
-Very little regard has been given to statistical information, with 81% of respondents suggesting this was the least used or infrequently used source of information.
+Figure 3 below identifies the extent to which different sources of information for site selection were employed.
+Professionals were often used, with much less emphasis placed on preliminary discussions with local authorities.
+Very little regard has been given to statistical information with 81% of respondents suggesting this was the least used or infrequently used source of information.
 In addition, 67% of respondents said that self assessment was used the most in the site selection process with the remaining 33% also suggesting this was used frequently.
 It was predominantly shareholders and managers who assessed a site based on their own experience and judgment.

-Due diligence
+Due Diligence

 Similar to the site selection process, respondents were asked to rate the extent to which a due diligence process was carried out after the site had been secured.
-Figure 4 shows the results, with 35% of respondents believing extensive due diligence was carried out and 53% believing the due diligence carried out was moderate to fairly extensive.
+Figure 4 shows the results with 35% of respondents believing extensive due diligence was carried out and 53% believing the due diligence carried out was moderate to fairly extensive.
 Only 12% believed due diligence was not carried out very extensively.